Consumer behaviour is constantly changing and with the number of brands available in our reach, it’s no wonder we are spoilt for choice.

 Should you focus on brand loyalty or brand convenience?
 That is the golden question.
 It’s a difficult question which we’re not going to give you a straightforward answer to because both can be important for your brand.
 It all depends on your brand, your audience and how you want to position yourself.
 We think in most cases, a hybrid answer might just be the perfect solution for your brand.

-Creating a brand which appeals to the target audience, is the first step.
+Creating a brand that appeals to the target audience, is the first step.
 From there on you can choose which direction you want to head towards.
 Both sides have their advantages and disadvantages.
 Such as creating an emotional and deeper connection with your brand – which can only be obtained by Brand Loyalty.

 Brand Loyalty can lead to a strong, loyal customer base, as we mentioned before.
-This can help you survive and thrive through tough economic climates and negative PR situations, take Samsung for example, despite the exploding batteries on the Note 7 – they continue to be one of the leading brands of today thanks to their loyal customer base.
+This can help you survive and thrive through tough economic climates and negative PR situations, take Samsung for example, despite the exploding batteries on the Note 7 – continue to be one of the leading brands of today thanks to their loyal customer base.

 Implementing a hybrid approach will allow you to capture a wider audience, which includes the younger tech-savvy consumers who prefer convenience over loyalty.
 This will not only make your brand more approachable for first-time buyers but can eventually lead to them coming back for your product multiple times, slowly building loyalty towards it.